peregilk/ttconnect/README.md

 # ttconnect
 A script for combining the power of [tmux](https://github.com/tmux/tmux/wiki) with the TPU VMs.
 The script currently handles both TPU-v3, TPU-v4 and TPU-v5.
+The main idea is to use tmux for executing identical commands on multiple VMs.

 ## Installation